alwaysdata/documentation/analytics/troubleshooting-matomo.en.md

 As our platform is entirely based on HTTP logs, customized settings cannot be added.

 Hence there is no way to add JavaScript tags.
-You will need to look to install your own web statistics measurement software.
+You will need to look to install your own web statistics measurement software, which is possible via our [marketplace]({{< ref "marketplace/matomo" >}}).

 ## Differences in views with my Google Analytics statistics